2014 Travel Highlights: The Best Travel Moments Of The Year

-I was invited to attend a conference organized by Canadian Tourism in San Francisco.
+In April 2014, I was invited to attend a conference organized by Canadian Tourism in San Francisco.
 The event was for US-based travel writers to meet with Canadian Tourism offices and brands.
-I met many awesome people in the tourism industry in Canada and forged friendships with other travel writers.
 After the conference, I had a few days extra to explore San Francisco and Oakland.

 The view from the CMM welcome reception at the Fairmont San Francisco

 Solo road trip from Los Angeles to Vancouver

 When I went on my round the world trip, I drove my car up to Canada so I could leave it at my parents’ place.
 When I did the drive years ago, I pushed myself to drive crazy hours.
 This time I didn’t want to do that so I gave myself plenty of time for the drive.

 Stopping at the border to take a selfie (with a tripod)!

 Running My First Road Race, The Vancouver Sun Run

 Growing up in Vancouver, it’s shocking that I had never run the Vancouver Sun Run.
 In 2014, the race had its 30th Anniversary and to celebrate a milestone birthday year, a group of our friends decided to run it.
 We all signed up, trained and completed the 10K race.
 I’m not really the best runner so I was proud of this accomplishment.
 Read more here.